-NOTE: When CAM is running standalone with CICE the default CICE decomposition is determined from the values of the -ntasks and -nthreads arguments.
-The user also has the ability to explicitly set the CICE decomposition using the following four arguments.
-If any of these arguments is set then ALL FOUR must be set.
+When CAM is running standalone with CICE the default CICE decomposition is determined from the values of the -ntasks and -nthreads arguments.
+The user also has the ability to explicitly set the CICE decomposition using the following arguments:

+'''

+Note: All four of these arguments must be set.

+'''

+-cice_bsizex <n>

+CICE block size in longitude dimension.
+This size must evenly divide the number of longitude points in the global grid.

+'''

+-cice_bsizey <n>

+'''

--cice_bsizex <n></n> CICE block size in longitude dimension.
-This size must evenly divide the number of longitude points in the global grid. -cice_bsizey <n></n> CICE block size in latitude dimension.
-This size must evenly divide the number of latitude points in the global grid. -cice_maxblocks <n></n> Maximum number of CICE blocks per process. -cice_decomptype <name></name> CICE decomposition type [cartesian spacecurve roundrobin].
+CICE block size in latitude dimension.
+This size must evenly divide the number of latitude points in the global grid.

+'''

+-cice_maxblocks <n>

+'''

+Maximum number of CICE blocks per process.

+'''

+-cice_decomptype <name>

+'''

+CICE decomposition type [cartesian | spacecurve | roundrobin].